sahil-sawal/Uber-Power-BI-project/README.md

 # Uber-Power-BI-

-There are two types of files which i have provided in that one contai the data which you can use to create your own analysis.
+There are two types of files which i have provided in that one contain the data which you can use to create your own analysis.
 Another is main project which i have created which you can use for refrence.

-⭐ Following are key points of the projet
+⭐ Following are key points of the project

 General Overview